3 days MOT/ETMA-E

 - Engineers and technical staff already aware of engine fundamentals and looking for an update of engines’ technical evolutions.

-- To give an overview of the current drivers of engine design: emissions and fuel consumption.
+- This course provides a deeper knowledge on technical evolutions of the current automotive engines, both SI and Diesel ones and provides an overview of the current drivers of engine design: emissions and fuel consumption.

-- To recognize and understand direct injection SI engines operation.
+- recognize and understand direct injection SI engines operation,

-- To know the advantages of Downsizing in gasoline spark ignition engines.
+- know the advantages of downsizing in gasoline spark ignition engines,

-- To recognize and understand the Diesel issues and evolutions.
+- recognize and understand the Diesel issues and evolutions,

-- To know new ignition modes (CAI and HCCI).
+- know new ignition modes (CAI and HCCI),

-- To know timing adaptations and new ignition modes.
+- know timing adaptations and new ignition modes,

 - Our MOT/MOT1-E training may be useful.

 Ways and means

 - A complete overview presented by experienced engineers or industry project leaders.

 - Focus on engine design drivers.
 Ranking of design constraints.

 Gasoline combustion concepts & modes, direct injection & downsizing 1 day

 - IDE advantages and drawbacks, strategies of use (R=1, stratified, …).

 - System characteristics: injectors, HP pump, regulator, rail, electronic power unit.

 - Situation, stakes, consumption increase origin, difficulties to manage.